gabeah/graphix/scene/SUBMITTED.md

 ## 2D Scene
 ### Lines 201 - 350
 I decided to make waves (literally) in the scene.
-I attempted to create a periscope that could be controlled by the slider below.
-You can also click and drag the waves around.
+You can click and drag the waves around.
+An attempt to make a periscope exists in the code (and is commented out).
+I ran out of time/patience to make it work.

 ## Recursive Snowflake
 ### Lines 351 - 398